Python’s svy vs R’s survey: Identical Results Across 18 Estimators

 Conclusion

-The agreement observed across all tested cases confirms that svy implements standard survey-sampling methodology correctly, including Taylor linearization, ultimate cluster variance estimation, and replication-based variance estimators.
+The agreement observed across all tested cases confirms that svy implements standard survey-sampling methodology correctly, including Taylor linearization, ultimate cluster variance estimation, replication-based variance estimators (BRR, jackknife, bootstrap, SDR), categorical tests, and survey-weighted GLMs.

 These results support the use of svy for production survey analysis workflows and provide a basis for further validation of advanced features.